TKGP/Chernobyl-Relay-Chat/readme (english).txt

 You may use text commands from the game or client by starting with a /.
 Use /commands to see all available commands.

+--| Building / Troubleshooting
+Should you need to clone, or fork this repository and revive CRC, I recommend using Visual Studio, with .NET framework 4.8.
+One of the most annoying issues I've encountered when working on CRC is that after making changes and committing, Visual Studio will then proceed to build an old version of CRC.
+For example, you've just changed the IRC channel from #crc_english to your own test channel, but when you build CRC you find you still connect to the old IRC channel.
+To fix this, go to Registry Editor -> HKEY_CURRENT_USER -> SOFTWARE -> Chernobyl Relay Chat.
+Then delete this folder.
+In Visual Studio go to Build, and then Clean.

+The package GithubUpdate is no longer supported by the owner, and relies on Octokit 0.3.4.
+Do not try to update Octokit to the latest version, as this can cause errors and crashes.

 --| Credits